 So work with an eye towards the future!
 When we have a vision of where we want to be in our careers, we become more deliberate in the steps we take to get there.

-For the ambitious nonprofit professional who wants to master their craft, conferences are the way to go.
-A conference can be a great opportunity to expand your skills, build your professional network, and learn new knowledge to propel your organization forward.
+For the ambitious nonprofit professional, conferences are the way to go.
+A conference can be a great opportunity to expand your skills, build your network and learn new knowledge to propel your organization forward.
 As someone who personally loves learning, they really are my jam.

 That said, not all conferences are made equal.
 And not all employers are jumping to send us there.